tarwn/lessthandot-hugo/blogs/content/posts/2010-06-17-virtual-lab-2008-r2-domain-controller-ba.md

 ## Creating Accounts

 After installing the Active Directory Directory Services role, there are several new tools available from the Administrative Tools section of the Start menu.
-Throughout the remainder of the article we will be working through the “Active Directory Users and Computers” tool.
+Throughout the remainder of the article we will be working through the "Active Directory Users and Computers" tool.

 ### Domain Administrator Account

 The first account we are going to create on the new domain is a Domain Administrator account.
 Even though this is a virtual lab environment, we don't want to get in the habit of using the built-in administrator account.

-Open the “Active Directory User and Computers” screen and explore the default groups that have been created.
+Open the "Active Directory User and Computers" screen and explore the default groups that have been created.
 As this is our first visit, there are no custom folders in our tree.

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/BasicDC/0_config.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/BasicDC/0_config.png" alt="AD Users and Computers" /></a><br /> AD – Users and Computers
 </div>

-To add a new user to the default “Users” folder we will right-click on the folder, select “New”, and select “User”.
+To add a new user to the default "Users" folder we will right-click on the folder, select "New", and select "User".
 This provides us with a dialog to enter the basic user information.

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/BasicDC/1_config.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/BasicDC/1_config.png" alt="AD Adding a User" /></a><br /> AD – Adding a User